Shadowbeetle/play-next-episode/README.md

 **sub_language**: if you wish to watch the movie with subtitles

-both of them use the 2 letters abbreviatons sush as 'en', 'es', 'de' 'fr', 'hu', 'hr'.
+both of them use the 2 letters abbreviations such as 'en', 'es', 'de' 'fr', 'hu', 'hr'.
 If none of them is specified, vlc's default settings are applied.
 External subtitle files are not taken into account by the script!

 ## Controlling what to play next